evertonwilliamsjr/ELK_Stack_Project/README.md

 - Workstation’s Public IP via SSH/TCP port 22 - Jump-Box-Provisioner

-Machines within the network can only be accessed by _Workstation and Jump-Box-Provisioner_.
+Machines within the network can only be accessed by local _Workstation_ and _Jump-Box-Provisioner_.
-- *Which machine did you allow to access your ELK VM?
-What was its IP address?*
+- **Which machine did you allow to access your ELK VM?
+What was its IP address?**
-++•	Jump-Box-Provisioner IP: 10.0.0.4 via SSH port 22
+-- Jump-Box-Provisioner IP: 10.0.0.4 via SSH port 22
-++•	Workstation IP: Public IP via TCP port 5601
+-- Workstation IP: Public IP via TCP port 5601

 A summary of the access policies in place can be found in the table below.